 Never be too afraid to explore different fingerpicks before choosing one, as it will only benefit you in the long run.

-If your guitar has light-gauged strings, you should also opt for the thinner finger picks so as not to cause too much stress on the strings, whereas if you use heavy-gauged strings, going for thick strings will help you strum more comfortably.
+If your acoustic guitar has light-gauged strings, you should also opt for the thinner finger picks so as not to cause too much stress on the strings, whereas if you use heavy-gauged strings, going for thick strings will help you strum more comfortably.

 There are many kinds of materials used in manufacturing fingerpicks, some more durable and comfortable than others.